-The biggest change in this version of The Tempest is the casting of Mirren in the lead role of Prospera.
-I figure even those with the most cursory knowledge of the play know that the role is for a man named Prospero.
+The biggest change in this version of The Tempest is the casting of Mirren in the lead role, sex-swapping the role of Prospero for Prospera.
 Truth be told, although under most circumstances I'm a Shakespeare purist I wasn't bothered by the gender-switch.
 Mirren is able to make us forget the role is for a man, although I kept thinking why would a woman be the rightful ruler when there was a man who could take the duchy.
 This is a time where male heirs take precedent over any woman if one is available.

-The acting is good and bad.
-Mirren doesn't overdo the drama of Prospero's dilemma (although when we first see her rule the storm it is inadvertently funny).
 Actually, besides Mirren, almost everyone else is rather bad.
-I don't think Ferdinand and Miranda are suppose to be so boring in their insipid portrayal of love, but somehow Jones (praised perhaps too much for Like Crazy) and Carney looked dim and lifeless as these two young lovers.
+I don't think Ferdinand and Miranda are suppose to be so boring in their insipid portrayal of love, but somehow Jones and Carney looked dim and lifeless as these two young lovers.
 They never looked like they were actually in love, more like they were rehearsing for a high school production where they did a parody of dull teens.

-The decision to have Molina and Brand skip the Shakespeare text and go for swearing as if they were in another film altogether (I heard both say f--- wasn't a good choice since I don't remember that when I read the play in high school) did not help matters.
+The decision to have Molina and Brand skip the Shakespeare text and go for swearing as if they were in another film altogether did not help matters.

 Again and again, I couldn't find where the actors could make the script sound like dialogue.
 Instead, they made it sound like it was a Shakespeare performance, treating the words with respect but not bringing it to life.
 We see this with Alonzo's court: the delivery of all of them was one where we could make out that it was a 'performance': grand and slightly exaggerated rather than simple and direct.

-I find this is another reason why people tend to shy away from my beloved Shakespeare: the performances, be it on stage or most of the times on the screen, tend to overemphasize the words and gestures rather than treat the words and actions as natural.
-It's rare when we see Shakespeare treated as if it were real (Franco Zeffirelli's version of Romeo & Juliet and Taming of the Shrew, and more recently Ralph Fiennes' Coriolanus are good examples of making Shakespeare real).
+It's rare when we see Shakespeare treated as if it were real: Franco Zeffirelli's version of Romeo & Juliet and Taming of the Shrew, and more recently Ralph Fiennes' Coriolanus are good examples of making Shakespeare real.
 Yet I digress.

 Besides Mirren, I think Ben Whishaw's Ariel did a better job than almost everyone else.
 He could have been more mischievous and his eagerness, perhaps naivete, for freedom could have been better, but on the whole he relished causing trouble.

-The biggest issue with The Tempest (apart from being far too reverential of the text) is that Taymor at times let the visuals take precedent.
-Some scenes were wildly inventive and had the distinct Taymor touch (as when Ariel torments Alonzo's Court by appearing as a Harpy), and some didn't (as when the hounds of hell pursue said Court).
+The biggest issue with The Tempest apart from being far too reverential of the text is that Taymor at times let the visuals take precedent.
+Some scenes were wildly inventive and had the distinct Taymor touch such as when Ariel torments Alonzo's Court by appearing as a Harpy.
+Some, however, didn't, as when the hounds of hell pursue said Court.
 Moreover, Elliot Goldenthal's score was a hit and miss affair: the rock riffs were distracting.

 I will say that Sandy Powell's costumes were worthy of an Academy Award nomination.